isabella232/atmel-temperature-demo/README.md

 }
 ```

-Normally, we subscribe messages using PubNub Subscribe API as following:
+Normally, you can subscribe messages using PubNub Subscribe API as following:

 ```
 pubnub.subscribe({